ProvableHQ/welcome/documentation/testnet/getting_started/03_deploy_and_execute_demo.md

 sidebar_label: Deploy and Execute Demo
 ---

-These changes supports the first iteration of deploying and executing program on the network.
+These changes support the first iteration of deploying and executing program on the network.

 Bugs, usability suggestions, and feedback in general would be greatly appreciated.